Üsküdar American Academy: Adapazarı period (1885–1921)

 The school continued to establish its academic reputation, a notable example being Zaruhi Kavaljian (Class of 1898), who went on to study medicine at the University of Illinois College of Medicine and became the first female physician of the Ottoman Empire.

-By 1898, the school had expanded to include four departments: Kindergarten, Primary School, Preparatory School, and High School, along with a teacher-training department added in 1909.
-English held a central place, with students required to use it in daily communication.

-The school continued until the end of the 1914–15 academic year, when its campus was requisitioned by the Ottoman Army and converted into a military hospital.
-It reopened in 1918.
-In spring 1921 it moved briefly to İzmit, and later that summer to Üsküdar, reopening on 15 September 1921 as the American School for Girls.
+In 1915, the school buildings were requisitioned by the Ottoman Army and converted into a military hospital.
+School reopened in 1918.
+In the spring of 1921 it moved briefly to İzmit, and later that summer to Üsküdar, Istanbul.